ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

    new_temp_k = fahr_to_kelvin(46)

-This is a trivial example, but the approach can be applied for a variety of both simple and complex algorthims and workflows.
+This is a trivial example, but the approach can be applied for a variety of both simple and complex algorithms and workflows.
 Another advantage of this approach is that you can now implement unit testing for this method.
 For example: